LINK: Finding vaccine locations in Georgia, South Carolina

 Both state agencies say vaccine providers will be added/removed to the list.
 Also, to be patient as lots of locations are fully scheduled with appointments.

-Several mass vaccination sites have opened in Georgia.
+Several mass vaccination sites have opened or will open soon in Georgia.

 - Delta Air Museum, 1220 Woolman Place SW, Hapeville, Georgia 30354